v47-io/enc-dec-hwscan/README.md

 # Encode/Decode Hardware Scan

-An library illustrating the use of Rust, Java 22's Foreign Function and Memory API, Quarkus, and GraalVM Native Image to provide a focused development experience when targeting a singular platform (x86_64 Linux).
+A library illustrating the use of Kotlin, Rust, Java 22's Foreign Function and Memory API, Quarkus, and GraalVM Native Image to provide a focused development experience when targeting a singular platform (x86_64 Linux).

 Using Java 22 makes it possible to provide a simple native interface without the usual JNI cruft.
-This results in a native library that can be used outside of the confines of this project like any other shared library.
+This results in a native library that can be used outside the confines of this project like any other shared library.

 Currently implemented are support for `CUDA >= 5.0` and `NvEnc >= 7.0` to retrieve information